amomen9/PostgreSQL/README.md

 * .
 * .

-These scripts are within the [useful scripts](useful%20scripts) directory.
+These scripts are within the [Useful Scripts](Useful%20Scripts) directory.
 See the README file there for their details